-5.12 Responses to the Issues and Options consultation supported the use of brownfield sites with good access for employment, and opportunities in town centre locations arising from regeneration initiatives and linked to the Universities in Medway.
+5.12 Responses to earlier consultation on the emerging Local Plan supported the use of brownfield sites with good access for employment, and opportunities in town centre locations arising from regeneration initiatives and linked to the Universities in Medway.
 Infrastructure and attractive, accessible locations were considered as key to successful business growth.
 There was some confidence that rates of outcommuting could drop if Medway was able to offer a greater range of quality jobs locally.
+Issues were raised in relation to the specific needs of sectors of Medway's economy, such as agriculture, marine and leisure businesses.